Anagha221b/Ml-Assignment-2/README.md

 # Ml-Assignment-2

-This report presents a comprehensive analysis of the given employee dataset.
-The analysis is structured into several key steps, including data exploration, cleaning, statistical analysis, visualization, encoding, and feature scaling.
-Each step is essential for preparing the data for further insights and machine learning applications.
+The project successfully implemented a comprehensive data preprocessing pipeline that addressed key challenges in the dataset.
+By exploring, cleaning, analyzing, encoding, and scaling the data, the project enhanced the quality and reliability of the data, making it suitable for machine learning tasks.
+This preprocessing pipeline ensures that the data is well-prepared for building accurate and effective machine learning models

 Data Exploration – Understanding the dataset by listing unique values and performing statistical analysis.
 Data Cleaning – Handling missing, inappropriate, and duplicate values, as well as detecting outliers.